azukiapp/azk/docs/content/en/getting-started/running-application.md

 ![Figure 1-1](../resources/images/start_1.png)

+> **Important**: If you get an error "Webpage is not available", you might have to restart your computer so it can recognize the azk.dev.io DNS resolver.
+You can confirm this by running:

+> ```$ scutil --dns```

+> And checking that the output does not include dev.azk.io.
+More information can be found here.

 Note that when you refresh the page a few times the `instance id` is changed to another value.
 This happens because there is a load balancer that points to one of two instances of the site.

 In the output of `azk status` we can check that there are two instances of the azkdemo system: